TurboWafflz/ImaginaryInfinity-Calculator/README.md

 - **Any other OS that can run Python 3**
 	- Start an issue on GitHub and we may improve support for your OS

+**ImaginaryInfinity Calculator has been tested to work on these platforms:**
+- Ubuntu
+- Arch Linux
+- OpenBSD
+- Android (Termux)
+- Windows

 <hr style="border: 1px solid white">

 ## Plugins